rolandtritsch/typescript-fibonacci/README.md

-# typescript-fibunacci
+# typescript-fibonacci

-Simple node.js implementation to calculate the Fibonacci sequence.
+Simple typescript implementation to calculate the Fibonacci sequence.

 To make this work you need to ...